jbiatek/BSGRulebook/rulebook.md

 Allies do not have their own Trauma token, instead the Mood Pool is used, which represents the overall mood of the ship.
 Humans want the mood to be Benevolent, but must also keep their own stock of tokens Benevolent, and the reverse is true for Cylons.

-The Mood Pool should always have the same number of tokens as there are players, except in the middle of an Ally encounter.
-When instructed to draw or discard tokens in any other way, players should always use the regular pool, not the Mood Pool.
+The Mood Pool must always have the same number of tokens as there are players, except in the middle of an Ally encounter.
+When instructed to draw or discard tokens in any other way, players always use the regular pool, not the Mood Pool.

 #### Encountering an Ally